LuizAdriano1/luizadriano1/README.md

-## Hi there 👋, I'm Luiz Adriano, a computer science student at IFPB CAMPUS PICUÍ, I've been learning a lot about programming
+## Hi there 👋, I'm Luiz Medeiros, a computer science student at IFPB CAMPUS PICUÍ, I've been learning a lot about programming

 <!--
 **LuizAdriano1/luizadriano1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.